Stock futures point to more gains on optimism coronavirus cases could be slowing

 The Dow Jones Industrial Average shot up 1,627.46 points, or 7.7 percent to 22,679.99, and the Nasdaq rose 7.3 percent.

-Japan is set to announce a 108 trillion yen ($1 trillion) package to support the world’s third-largest economy, including cash handouts to needy families and help for small businesses.
-The plan is due to be outlined Tuesday, when Prime Minister Shinzo Abe is expected to announce a state of emergency that will ramp up precautions meant to curb the rapid spread of the virus.
+Japan announced a $1 trillion package to support the world’s third-largest economy, including cash handouts to needy families and help for small businesses.
+Prime Minister Shinzo Abe announced a state of emergency that will ramp up precautions meant to curb the rapid spread of the virus.

 CLICK HERE TO READ MORE ON FOX BUSINESS